OVI / DUI Sobriety Checkpoints In Ohio

 In 1990, the United States Supreme Court upheld the validity of DUI roadblocks in Michigan v.
 Sitz.
 The Court found the intrusion/inconvenience of individuals being stopped is outweighed by the government’s interest in curbing drunk driving.
 In the same year Sitz was decided, the National Highway Traffic Safety Administration (NHTSA) published recommended procedures for DUI roadblocks.
 For a DUI checkpoint to be legal, law enforcement must follow guidelines regarding such issues as the location of the checkpoint, the operation of the checkpoint and the publicity of the checkpoint.
 In addition, if a driver stopped at the checkpoint is further detained for a DUI / OVI investigation, that detention must be based on a reasonable suspicion the driver is under the influence, and any subsequent arrest must be justified by probable cause.Strategies For Ohio DUI / OVI Cases Arising From Sobriety Checkpoints

-My practice is focused on DUI / OVI defense, and I have represented many clients charged with DUI / OVI based on sobriety checkpoints in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we have represented many clients charged with DUI / OVI based on sobriety checkpoints in Columbus and Central Ohio.
+For more information about us, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.